 Promotions occur as vacancies open within commissioned officer ranks.
 Boards composed of senior officers determine which officers are promoted based on achievement, years of service and the number of open positions.
 The secretary of defense convenes the selection boards every year to make decisions for ranks higher than O-2 (first lieutenant).

 The president nominates officers for the rank of major general, and the U.S. Senate must confirm the appointment before it is official.
 When a major general retires, dies while in the line of duty, or loses the rank for some other reason, the president suggests a replacement from a list of nominees provided in consultation with the secretary of defense and Joint Chiefs of Staff.

 The mandatory retirement age for a major general is 62, but it can be pushed to 64 in some cases.
 An Army major general must retire from the position five years after being promoted to that rank, or after 35 years of service, whichever comes first.

-If a major general is promoted to a higher temporary rank, he or she is allowed to retire at that rank, even if they return to major general before retiring.
+A major general promoted to a higher temporary rank is allowed to retire at that rank even if they return to major general before retiring.

 Removing an Army Major General's Rank

 Demotions can result from conduct unbecoming an officer, such as adultery, or infractions such as dereliction of duty.
 It is rare for general officers to be stripped of their stars; such punishment is usually meted out only to those facing serious charges.